 Exams: There will be three exams (two midterms and a final).
 Material presented in lecture and/or lab is fair game for the exams.
-Exams, including the final, are mostly non-cumulative but questions about some important themes/concepts will present in more than one exam.
+Exams, including the final, are mostly non-cumulative but questions about some important themes/concepts will be present in more than one exam.
 These themes/concepts will be clearly communicated to the class prior to exams.
 Make-up exams are only allowed in the event of a documented emergency or through PRIOR consent of the instructor.
-All exams will take place at the regular lecture room.
-Midterm exams occur during regular lecture hours and the final exam will take place in the regular lecture room on Thursday, December 14, from 2:00 to 3:45 PM.
+All exams will take place in the regular lecture room.
+Midterm exams occur during regular lecture hours and the final exam will take place in the regular lecture room on Wednesday, December 12, from 8:00 to 9:45 PM.